viboes/GSL/README.md

 GSL: Guideline Support Library
 =================================

-# viboes/GSL fork - c++98 branch
+# viboes/GSL - Microsoft/GSL fork supporting C++98/C++11/C++14/C++1z compilers in cxx branch

-This is a branch of the C++11 fork of the GSL LIbrary (see master branche in this repository), to make it compile for C++98 compilers.
+This is a branch of the viboes/GSL fork of the Microsoft/GSL library (see master branche in this repository), to make it compile for C++98 compilers.

 Note that the CMakeList.txt needs to be adapted yet so that you will need to hack them  :(